 This salad is close relative of our family favorite Italian tomato and cucumber salad.
 It has the similar fantastic taste and similar summery freshness, only it goes above and beyond that.

 What makes this bread salad truly special is the pieces of toasted sourdough bread, my new favorite - beer bread and pan bread with sourdough discard, or the quick but so good no-knead bread, and the Italian-style salad dressing that is so good that you could just drink it.
 Both are family favorites and when combined together, they make one ridiculously good bread salad.
-So good in fact that you just can’t have enough of it.
+So good in fact that you just can't have enough of it.

 The salad is also fairly light and you could end up eating quite a bit before you know it.
 So, be forewarned and think about doubling the recipe.